mini-kep/intro/README.md

 #### Data sources and parsers

-The main datasource is a parser for Rosstat KEP publication, supplemented by daily ruble exchange rate and oil prices from EIA.
-Responsiblility for parser data aggratation is at [parsers/runner.py]()
+The main datasource is a parser for Rosstat KEP publication [parser-rosstat-kep](https://github.com/mini-kep/parser-rosstat-kep), supplemented by daily ruble exchange rate from Bank of Russia and oil prices from EIA.

+Responsiblility for parser data aggratation is at [parsers/runner.py](https://github.com/mini-kep/parsers/blob/master/parsers/runner.py)

 #### Scheduler